-(b) According to the information and explanations given to us, the Company has not made any preferential allotment or private placement of shares or (fully, partially or optionally) convertible debentures during the year.
-Accordingly, reporting under clause 3(x)(b) of the Order is not applicable to the Company.

-(xi) (a) To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company or on the Company has been noticed or reported during the period covered by our audit.

-(b) No report under section 143(12) of the Act has been filed with the Central Government for the period covered by our audit.

-(c) According to the information and explanations given to us including the representation made to us by the management of the Company, there are no whistleblower complaints received by the Company during the year

-- (xii) The Company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it.
+- (x) (a) The Company has not raised any money by way of initial public offer or further public offer (including debt instruments), during the year.
+Accordingly, reporting under clause 3(x)(a) of the Order is not applicable to the Company. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not made any preferential allotment or private placement of shares or (fully, partially or optionally) convertible debentures during the year.
+Accordingly, reporting under clause 3(x) (b) of the Order is not applicable to the Company. - (xi) (a) To the best of our knowledge and according to the information and explanations given to us, no fraud by the Company or no material fraud on the Company has been noticed or reported during the period covered by our audit - (b) According to the information and explanations given to us including the representation made to us by the management of the Company, no report under subsection 12 of section 143 of the Act has been filed by the auditors in Form ADT-4 as prescribed under Rule 13 of Companies (Audit and Auditors) Rules, 2014, with the Central Government for the period covered by our audit. - (c) According to the information and explanations given to us including the representation made to us by the management of the Company, there are no whistle-blower complaints received by the Company during the year. - (xii) The Company is not a Nidhi Company and the Nidhi Rules, 2014 are not applicable to it.
 Accordingly, reporting under clause 3(xii) of the Order is not applicable to the Company. - (xiii) In our opinion and according to the information and explanations given to us, all transactions entered into by the Company with the related parties are in compliance with sections 177 and 188 of the Act, where applicable.
-Further, the details of such related party transactions have been disclosed in the standalone financial statements, as required under Indian Accounting Standard (Ind AS) 24, Related Party Disclosures specified in Companies (Indian Accounting Standards) Rules 2015 as prescribed under section 133 of the Act. - (xiv) (a) In our opinion and according to the information and explanations given to us, the Company has an internal audit system as required under section 138 of the Act which is commensurate with the size and nature of its business.

-(b) We have considered the reports issued by the Internal Auditors of the Company till date for the period under audit.
+Further, the details of such related party transactions have been disclosed in the standalone financial statements, as required under Indian Accounting Standard (Ind AS) 24, Related Party Disclosures specified in Companies (Indian Accounting Standards) Rules 2015 as prescribed under section 133 of the Act. - (xiv) (a) In our opinion and according to the information and explanations given to us, the Company hasan internal audit system as per the provisions of section 138 of the Act which is commensurate with the size and nature of its business - (b) We have considered the reports issued by the Internal Auditors of the Company till date for the period under audit. - (xv) According to the information and explanation given to us, the Company has not entered into any non-cash transactions with its directors or persons connected with its directors and accordingly, reporting under clause 3(xv) of the Order with respect to compliance with the provisions of section 192 of the Act are not applicable to the Company.